 Agents in creative enterprises are embedded in networks that inspire, support, and evaluate their work.
 Here, we investigate how the mechanisms by which creative teams self-assemble determine the structure of these collaboration networks.
-We propose a model for the self-assembly of creative teams that is based on three parameters: team size, the fraction of newcomers in new productions and the tendency of incumbents to repeat previous collaborations.
+We propose a model for the self-assembly of creative teams that has its basis in three parameters: team size, the fraction of newcomers in new productions, and the tendency of incumbents to repeat previous collaborations.
 The model suggests that the emergence of a large connected community of practitioners can be described as a phase transition.
-We find that team assembly mechanisms determine both the structure of the collaboration network and team performance, for teams derived from both artistic and scientific fields.
+We find that team assembly mechanisms determine both the structure of the collaboration network and team performance for teams derived from both artistic and scientific fields.

 Teams are assembled because of the need to incorporate individuals with different ideas, skills, and resources.
-Creativity is spurred when proved innovations in one domain are introduced into a new domain, solving old problems and inspiring fresh thinking (1-4).
+Creativity is spurred when proven innovations in one domain are introduced into a new domain, solving old problems and inspiring fresh thinking (1-4).
 However, research shows that the right balance of diversity on a team is elusive.
-While diversity may potentially spur creativity, it typically promotes conflict and miscommunication (5-7).
+Although diversity may potentially spur creativity, it typically promotes conflict and miscommunication (5-7).
 It also runs counter to the security most individuals experience in working and sharing ideas with past collaborators (8).
-Successful teams evolve toward a size that is large enough to enable specialization and effective division of labor among teammates, but small enough to avoid overwhelming costs of group coordination (9).
+Successful teams evolve toward a size that is large enough to enable specialization and effective division of labor among teammates but small enough to avoid overwhelming costs of group coordination (9).
 Here, we investigate empirically and theoretically the mechanisms by which teams of creative agents are assembled.
-We also investigate how these microscopic team assembly mechanisms determine both the macro structure of a creative field, and the success of certain teams in using the resources and knowledge available in the field.
-We develop a model for the assembly of teams of creative agents, in which the selection of the members of a team is controlled by three parameters: the number m of team members, the probability p of selecting incumbents, that is, agents already belonging to the network, and the propensity q of incumbents to repeat past collaborations.
-The model predicts the existence of two phases which are determined by the values of m, p and q.
-In one phase there is a large cluster connecting a significant fraction of the agents, while in the other phase the agents form a large number of isolated clusters.
+We also investigate how these microscopic team assembly mech-